Vilson Tadei: Federal District and Center-West

 After serving as coach of Trindade AC in 2006, Vilson Tadei returned to football in Goiás in 2018, at Anapolina, finishing the championship in the semi-finals.
 After the end of the state championship in Goiás, he agreed with Olimpia to compete in the Copa Paulista, again finishing in the top 8.
 As the club had no calendar in the second half of the year, it signed a contract with Anápolis, which was in the second division in Goiás.
 He was runner-up with the team, winning promotion, and returned to Gama in 2020, once again becoming Brasilia champion.

-In 2019 Vilson Tadei arrived at Gama, and there he finally achieved his first first division title, winning the Campeonato Brasiliense that year.
+In 2019 Vilson Tadei arrived at Gama, and there he finally achieved his first division title, winning the Campeonato Brasiliense that year.
 As the club had no calendar in the second half of the year, it signed a contract with Anápolis, which was in the second division in Goiás.
 He was runner-up with the team, winning promotion, and returned to Gama in 2020, once again becoming Brasilia champion.

 On 7 August 2020, Tadei left Gama directly for rival Brasiliense FC, where he would go on to win the 2020 Copa Verde, held in early 2021 due to COVID-19 delays.
 He also won the Campeonato Brasiliense once again, becoming three consecutive champions.
 A year later, after Brasiliense failed to have a good campaign in the 2021 Campeonato Brasileiro Série D, he ended up being fired.

 For 2022, the modest Capital CF bet on the three-time champion coach from Campeonato Brasiliense dispute.
 However, Tadei was unable to do a great job and after seven matches without any victories, he left command of the team.
 A few days later he returned to Olímpia FC, to compete in 2022 Série A3.
 The club, which faced serious squad building problems, ended up relegated.
 He still had two more spells in the region, at Anapolina in the second half of 2022, which was looking to return to the first division and Goiás, and at Gama in 2023, but without being able to repeat his previous achievements.